-- Future supply and demand for our products - The extent of the dependence of certain of our businesses on certain market sectors - The cyclicality of our business - Customer and producer inventory levels - Unexpected or earlier-than-expected industry capacity expansion - Changes in raw material and other operating costs (such as energy and ore costs) - Changes in the availability of raw materials (such as ore) - General global economic and political conditions (such as changes in the level of gross domestic product in various regions of the world and the impact of such changes on demand for TiO2) - Competitive products and substitute products - Customer and competitor strategies - Potential consolidation of our competitors - Potential consolidation of our customers - The impact of pricing and production decisions - Competitive technology positions - Potential difficulties in upgrading or implementing new accounting and manufacturing software systems (such as our new enterprise resource planning system) - The introduction of trade barriers - Possible disruption of our business, or increases in our cost of doing business, resulting from terrorist activities or global conflicts - Fluctuations in currency exchange rates (such as changes in the exchange rate between the U.S. dollar and each of the euro, the Norwegian krone and the Canadian dollar), or possible disruptions to our business resulting from potential instability resulting from uncertainties associated with the euro or other currencies - Operating interruptions (including, but not limited to, labor disputes, leaks, natural disasters, fires, explosions, unscheduled or unplanned downtime, transportation interruptions and cyber attacks) - Our ability to renew or refinance credit facilities - Our ability to maintain sufficient liquidity - The ultimate outcome of income tax audits, tax settlement initiatives or other tax matters, including future tax reform
+- Future supply and demand for our products - The extent of the dependence of certain of our businesses on certain market sectors - The cyclicality of our business - Customer and producer inventory levels - Unexpected or earlier-than-expected industry capacity expansion - Changes in raw material and other operating costs (such as energy and ore costs) - Changes in the availability of raw materials (such as ore) - General global economic and political conditions that harm the worldwide economy, disrupt our supply chain, increase material costs or reduce demand or perceived demand for Kronos' TiO2 products (including changes in the level of gross domestic product in various regions of the world, natural disasters, terrorist acts, global conflicts and public health crises such as the coronavirus) - · Competitive products and substitute products - Customer and competitor strategies - Potential consolidation of our competitors - Potential consolidation of our customers - The impact of pricing and production decisions - Competitive technology positions - Potential difficulties in upgrading or implementing accounting and manufacturing software systems - The introduction of trade barriers or trade disputes - Fluctuations in currency exchange rates (such as changes in the exchange rate between the U.S. dollar and each of the euro, the Norwegian krone and the Canadian dollar), or possible disruptions to our business resulting from uncertainties associated with the euro or other currencies - Operating interruptions (including, but not limited to, labor disputes, leaks, natural disasters, fires, explosions, unscheduled or unplanned downtime, transportation interruptions and cyber-attacks) - Our ability to renew or refinance credit facilities - Our ability to maintain sufficient liquidity - The ultimate outcome of income tax audits, tax settlement initiatives or other tax matters, including future tax reform

-- Our ability to utilize income tax attributes, the benefits of which may or may not have been recognized under the more-likely-than-not recognition criteria - Environmental matters (such as those requiring compliance with emission and discharge standards for existing and new facilities) - Government laws and regulations and possible changes therein including new environmental health and safety regulations - The ultimate resolution of pending litigation - Possible future litigation.
+- Our ability to utilize income tax attributes, the benefits of which may or may not have been recognized under the more-likely-than-not recognition criteria - · Environmental matters (such as those requiring compliance with emission and discharge standards for existing and new facilities) - Government laws and regulations and possible changes therein including new environmental health and safety regulations such as those seeking to limit or classify TiO2 or its use - Possible future litigation.